 - Mum has had a previous baby who had group B Strep infection

 - Group B Strep is found in Mum’s urine or on a vaginal or rectal swab this or a previous pregnancy (though women where group B Strep was detected in a previous pregnancy should be offered the option to having a specific test for group B Strep carriage in this pregnancy)

-Sadly, this approach seems to have had little if any effect on the rate of early-onset group B Strep infections in babies – the rate has not fallen since guidelines were introduced in 2003.
-Approximately half to two-thirds of the babies who develop early-onset group B Strep infection are born to mothers without any of these risk factors, other than unknown group B Strep carriage within the mother.
-Risk-factors are not accurate predictors of group B Strep infection.
+Sadly, the risk-based approach seems to have had little impact on the rate of early-onset group B Strep infections in babies – the rate has risen since guidelines were introduced in 2003.
+Approximately half to two-thirds of the babies who develop early-onset group B Strep infection are born to mothers without any of these risk factors, other than the mother unknowingly carrying group B Strep.
+Risk-factors are not accurate predictors of which babies will develop group B Strep infection.

 “I want a test – where do I go, what do I ask for and when should I have it”?

 The ECM test is not yet available from all NHS trusts although, following the latest RCOG guidance, that is changing.
-If your trust does not offer the ECM test, or you are not eligible for it within the NHS, you can order your home-testing packs from a number of private laboratories.
+If your trust does not offer the ECM test, or you are not eligible for it within the NHS, you can order your home-testing packs from a number of private companies.
 Visit GBSS.

 The test came back positive, what happens now?

-A positive group B Strep result means that the pregnant woman should be offered intravenous antibiotics (penicillin or, for women who are allergic to penicillin, there are alternatives) from the start of labour or waters breaking and then usually at four-hourly intervals until delivery.
-Intravenous antibiotics given in labour to mums carrying group B Strep can reduce infection in babies by 90%!
+Any positive group B Strep result means that the pregnant woman should be offered IV antibiotics from the start of labour or waters breaking and then usually at four-hourly intervals until birth.

-Mums who have had a previous baby who developed group B Strep infection should ALWAYS be offered intravenous antibiotics from the start of labour in subsequent pregnancies (no testing needed).
+Mums who have had a previous baby who developed group B Strep infection should always be offered IV antibiotics from the start of labour in subsequent pregnancies (no testing needed).

-If you’d like a ‘GBS Alert’ sticker to put on your hand-held pregnancy notes to remind your health professionals about the intravenous antibiotics in labour, you can download one from our website.
+If you’d like a ‘GBS Alert’ sticker to put on your hand-held pregnancy notes to remind your doctor or midwife about the IV antibiotics in labour, you can download one from GBSS’s website.